 The Node follows the Hackerspace model that is flourishing in cities around the world, including New York, Chicago, San Francisco, Berlin, Sydney, and many more.
 Members receive 24/7 access to the space, which is stocked with shared and donated tools and equipment.
 In addition to the informal exchange of wisdom and experience that comes from simply working in a shared space, the Node sponsors regular workshops and events on a broad range of topics.

 The Node pays the bills through membership dues, donations, and revenue from community workshops.
 You can show your support for the Node by making a donation at the top of this page.
 If you have tools, supplies, or some interesting object you’d like to donate, get in touch on our discussion list or send an email directly to root [at] baltimorenode [dot] org.
-We are incorporated in Maryland as a Tax-Exempt Corporation and are currently pursuing 501(c)(3) status (just as soon as we can find $750 for the application fee).
+We are incorporated in Maryland as a Tax-Exempt Corporation and are now officially 501(c)(3) non-profit.
 Membership dues are $50 a month and reduced rates can be arranged based on need.

 Some light reading on Hackerspaces